 Lehrstuhl für Biologische Bildgebung an der Techischen Universität München

 Are you passionate about science, full of ideas and innovative potential that drive change and enjoy working in an international, fast-paced environment?
 Are you motivated by the societal impact of research and seek an opportunity to play an instrumental part in the development of emerging technologies for biology and healthcare?
-Then the Chair of Biological Imaging (CBI) at the Technical University of Munich (TUM), Germany and its integrated Institute of Biological and Medical Imaging (IBMI) at the Helmholtz Zentrum Muenchen (HMGU) is the ideal environment for you!
+Then the Chair of Biological Imaging (CBI) at the Technical University of Munich (TUM) and its integrated Institute of Biological and Medical Imaging (IBMI) at the Helmholtz Zentrum Muenchen (HMGU), Germany, is the ideal environment for you!

 Join our team and be part of our rich and dynamic research culture of enquiry and innovation.
-CBI researchers come from the top ranks of physics, chemistry, engineering, and biomedicine and our pipeline frequently yields high-impact papers, successful technology spin-offs and commercialization.
+IBMI researchers come from the top ranks of physics, engineering, chemistry, biology and medicine and our pipeline frequently yields high-impact papers, successful technology spin-offs and commercialization.
 Our research is regularly featured in major news channels and received broad recognition including several prestigious awards and considerable research funding from national and international sources.

 Excellent track record of research achievement and publications in top-ranked journals.